biips/biips/INSTALL.md

         install.packages('path/to/Rbiips_X.X.X.zip')

-install MatBiips
+install Matbiips
 ----------------
 * Requirements: Matlab (>=R2012b)

-* Extract MatBiips archive
+* Extract Matbiips archive

-* Before using MatBiips in Matlab, you need to add the directory to the Matlab search path by typing in Matlab console:
+* Before using Matbiips in Matlab, you need to add the directory to the Matlab search path by typing in Matlab console:

         addpath('path/to/matbiips/matlab')